How to Deal With Overgrown Neighbours Trees: Your Rights & What You Can Do

 Can I trim my neighbour’s tree without their permission?

 You can trim branches that overhang your property, but it’s courteous to inform your neighbour first.
-Ensure the trimming does not damage the tree’s health and that all clippings are returned back to your neighbour.
+Ensure the trimming does not damage the tree’s health and that all clippings are returned to your neighbour.

 How often should trees be pruned?